Melsso/Push_Swap/README.md

 $>./push_swap 0 one 2 3
 Error
 ```
-during the evaluation process, a binary called checker_OS will be provided to properly check your program.
+during the evaluation process, a binary called checker will be provided to properly check your program.

 It will work as follows:
 ```